directvt/vtm/doc/command-line-options.md

 <script commands via piped redirection> | vtm [ <options...> ]
 ```

-> By default, the built-in Desktop Client will run and the Desktop Server will be launched in background if it is not found.
+> By default, the built-in Desktop Client will run and the Desktop Server will be launched in background if it is not running.

 Option                  | Description
 ------------------------|-------------------------------------------------------